Introduction to Raid 5

 - Though it is software-based, the hardware is also used in Raid 5.
 Extra cache memory is used to store the data of hardware in the application.
 Also, the maximum number of drives is 16.
 Hence Raid 5 can be used for systems with many drives.

 It is better to use Raid 5 for smaller applications due to its storage safety and reliability.
 One should be careful while rebuilding the drives as it may invite trouble if not done properly.
-Parity and striping are the major features of Raid 5.
-Raid 5 is popular among all the configurations.
+Parity and striping are the major features.
+It is popular among all the configurations.

 This has been a guide to What is Raid 5?
 Here we discuss the introduction to Rais 5, how does it work? and the advantages.
 You may also have a look at the following articles to learn more –